In the previous phase we created a new scenario and found the optimal location for our distribution center. In this phase we will:

 Convert result to a new scenario

-Convert to GFA scenario option in the pop-up menu.
+- Right-click the Result item and select the Convert to a new scenario option in the pop-up menu.

 Let us examine the tables of the Chocolate Distribution GFA Result scenario that have been updated with the new data:

 - DCs and Factories — now contains data on the new DC (GFA DC), for which the experiment found the optimized location.

 - Groups — now contains the group of customers (GFA DC group) supplied by the new DC.

 - Locations — now contains the location of the new DC.

 - Sourcing — now contains the sourcing policy describing that the existing customers are supplied by the new GFA DC distribution center.

 So we have a functioning supply chain.
 Now we will add 20 customers to 10 major cities of Austria and Italy.

 To save some time we will import the predefined data from this template that you need to fetch.

 - Click the Add button at the right end of the scenarios ribbon.